vovw/gamediffusion/part1.md

 1. Implement a DQN (Deep Q-Network) agent using PyTorch
    - Use a simple CNN architecture (3 convolutional layers + 2 fully connected)
    - 8-frame stacking for better temporal information
+   - **Prioritized Experience Replay (PER) with sum-tree for efficient sampling and priority updates**
    - Experience replay buffer with capacity of 1,000,000 transitions
    - Target network update frequency of 500 steps
-   - Epsilon-greedy and softmax exploration
+   - Epsilon-greedy and softmax exploration (temperature-based)
    - Learning rate of 0.0001–0.00025 with Adam optimizer
    - Batch size of 128 for training
    - Double DQN implementation to reduce Q-value overestimation